Solar-network/docs/docs/cryptography/README.md

 ![Passphrase](./assets/passphrase_transparent.png)

-> The passphrase is the master password (key) for your Swipechain tokens.
-Every Swipechain address has its own unique passphrase.
-With the passphrase you can sign transactions to send your Swipechain or vote for a delegate.
+> The passphrase is the master password (key) for your Solar tokens.
+Every Solar address has its own unique passphrase.
+With the passphrase you can sign transactions to send your Solar or vote for a delegate.
 >
-> Do not lose it, and do not share it with others, or you could lose access to your Swipechain tokens.
+> Do not lose it, and do not share it with others, or you could lose access to your Solar tokens.
 If you lose your passphrase, or if it is stolen, there is nothing we can do to help you.
 We CANNOT recover any lost passphrases.

 A [passphrase](/faq/passphrases.html) is a "key to the castle."
-It is used to directly calculate the [PrivateKey](#privatekey) of an [Swipechain account](/glossary/#account) and should never be shared, stored irresponsibly, or transmitted over the internet.
+It is used to directly calculate the [PrivateKey](#privatekey) of an [Solar account](/glossary/#account) and should never be shared, stored irresponsibly, or transmitted over the internet.
 The only person that should ever have access to a passphrase is the owner of its account.

-We can technically use any word, phrase, or string as a passphrase which will result in a valid Swipechain [Address](#address) or Wallet; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
+We can technically use any word, phrase, or string as a passphrase which will result in a valid Solar [Address](#address) or Wallet; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
 Humans are bad at creating randomness, and entering sequences of random letters and numbers isn't easy to do accurately.

-To promote usability while also maintaining security, Swipechain passphrases are implemented using the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+To promote usability while also maintaining security, Solar passphrases are implemented using the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 Simply, it's a mnemonic sentence constructed via randomly chosen words from a large [wordlist](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
 From here, that sentence or "Passphrase" is piped through a series of hashing, curve, and encoding algorithms to derive a [PrivateKey](#privatekey) / [WIF](#wif), a [PublicKey](#publickey), and subsequently [Addresses](#address) / Wallets and [Signatures](#signature).

 > To learn more about randomness, visit the Wiki's on [Randomness](https://en.wikipedia.org/wiki/Randomness) and [Random Number Generation](https://en.wikipedia.org/wiki/Random_number_generation)